BartRoels/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/3_DeployWACVM.md

 <img src="https://azurearcjumpstart.io/img/hcibox_logo.png" width="20%" height="20%">

-If you want to setup the lab within your own Azure subscription please follow this link : https://azurearcjumpstart.io/azure_jumpstart_hcibox/#deployment-options-and-automation-flow
+If you want to set up the lab within your own Azure subscription please follow this link: https://azurearcjumpstart.io/azure_jumpstart_hcibox/#deployment-options-and-automation-flow

 If you notice something is wrong with this guide, such as a step isn't working, or something just doesn't make sense - help us to make this guide better!